 Eaglecrest’s Adaptive Program teaches people of all ages and abilities to ski and snowboard.
 Eaglecrest & Southeast Alaska Independent Living (SAIL) staff are PSIA certified, and we work with individuals who experience any kind of visual, physical, or cognitive disability.

-Whether your goal is to advancing your skills or simply just to get out on the mountain, Eaglecrest’s Adaptive Program is wonderful opportunity for children and adults with disabilities to build confidence, independence, improve fitness levels, make new friends, and have fun!
+Whether your goal is to advance your skills or simply just to get out on the mountain, Eaglecrest’s Adaptive Program is a wonderful opportunity for children and adults with disabilities to build confidence, independence, improve fitness levels, make new friends, and have fun!

 Two-track: skier is able to stand independently